Argentine military trials of 2009

-The Argentine military trials of 2009 were held to determine the validity of claims made against officers and NCOs by conscript and other soldiers for alleged brutality and misconduct during the 1982 Falklands War.
+The preliminary hearings to do with the planned Argentine military trials of 2009 that in the event failed to take place had the intention to determine the validity of claims made against officers and NCOs by former conscripts for alleged cowardice, brutality and misconduct including the failure to feed the men properly under their command during the 1982 Falklands War.

+History

-The first event involved accusations related to Argentine army officers and NCOs who were accused of handing out brutal field punishment to their troops after the Battle of Goose Green.
-"Our own officers were our greatest enemies", said Ernesto Alonso, the president of CECIM, a veterans' group founded by Rodolfo Carrizo and other conscripts of the 7th Regiment.
-"They supplied themselves with whiskey from the pubs, but they weren't prepared for war.
-They disappeared when things got serious".
-There are others who maintain that the conscripts were helped to make themselves as comfortable as possible under the circumstances (Note: Not all 12th Regiment conscripts experienced field punishments, and some even came forward to praise Sub-Lieutenant Ernesto Peluffo and said that he would break and share his loaf of bread and that he took his platoon out of Darwin Ridge prior to the fighting to allow his men to have a shower and relax in nearby Darwin.) and tried hard to bolster morale and that their officers and NCOs fought well (Note: According to Robert Bolia, "Criticism has also been leveled at lower ranking officers for not fighting with their men, although this seems to have little foundation, at least at Darwin and Goose Green where most, if not all, of the company-grade officers were in the trenches with their troops.
+The first round of accusations related to Argentine Army officers and NCOs accused of handing out brutal field punishment to their troops involved involved superiors accused of implementing harsh disciplinary measures to their men in the days and weeks prior to the Battle of Goose Green.
+Ernesto Alonso, the president of CECIM, an anti-Argentine military veterans' group founded by Rodolfo Carrizo and other conscripts of the 7th Mechanized Infantry Regiment, said, "Our own officers were our greatest enemies ...
+They supplied themselves with whiskey from the pubs, but they weren't prepared for war.
+They disappeared when things got serious."
+Former Private Miguel Savage said in an interview with BBC News, "The punishment was 'estaqueo' - they would peg you to the ground and leave you crucified for hours, with minus 20, rain and even shelling."
+The Anglo-Argentine veteran that served as a conscript with the 7th Infantry Regiment on Wireless Ridge in the same interview says that one evening he was caught by a corporal stealing a tin of meat.
+"He made me kneel down, pointed his gun on my head and I was crying and begging for him not to shoot."
+There are others (including British Intelligence Officer Nicholas Van Der Bijl who interviewed key Argentine prisoners-of-war) who maintain that the officers and NCOs helped the conscripts to make themselves as comfortable as possible under the circumstances, (Note: Not all 12th Regiment conscripts experienced field punishments, and some even came forward to praise Sub-Lieutenant Ernesto Peluffo and said that he would break and share his loaf of bread and that he took his platoon out of Darwin Ridge prior to the fighting to allow his men to have a shower and relax in nearby Darwin.
+(Diario Momarandu, 25 ANIVERSARIO DE MALVINAS, By Armando Godoy, 02/04/2007)) and that officers, such as Second Lieutenant Juan Domingo Baldini, tried hard to bolster morale, and that their officers and NCOs fought well.
+(Note: According to Robert Bolia, "Criticism has also been leveled at lower ranking officers for not fighting with their men, although this seems to have little foundation, at least at Darwin and Goose Green where most, if not all, of the company-grade officers were in the trenches with their troops.
 Indeed, 1st Lieutenant Estevez was killed in action while defending the position near Darwin Hill, and 2nd Lieutenant Guillermo Aliaga and 2d Lieutenant Ernesto Peluffo were seriously wounded during the fight.
 In general, the officers in command of sections or companies performed valiantly in the action on the Darwin Isthmus".